masterminds-kenya/social_network/checklist.md

   - [x] Can remove to campaign and remove for consideration (marked processed)
   - [x] Will be left with current settings if unchanged when other posts modified
 - [ ] Campaign Results View
+  - [ ] ?Decide if it should show less graphs, or go straight to sheet export.
   - [x] Overview of the campaign metrics
 - [x] Functionality to Fetch more posts (API call to FB)
   - [x] Can request more posts for a given user